manuGil/GEDSys-formalizer/README.md

 # Event Formalizer

-Implementation of the Event Formalizer the Geographic Event Detection System.
+Implementation of the Event Formalizer for the Geographic Event Detection System.

+## Prerequisites

+1. <a href= "https://github.com/FraunhoferIOSB/FROST-Server">FROST-Server</a> v1.0, an implementation of the OGC SensThing API.
+  2. <a href= "https://wso2.com/analytics/previous-releases">WSO2 Data Analytics Server</a> v3.1.0, a Complex Event Processing implementing the SiddhiQL language.

 ## Event Definition
 Users define events by providing a name, a update frequency (in milliseconds), and a set of properties.
 Event definitions are formatted as JSON objects, with the following pattern: